wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-cli-is-v1-0-0.md

 ---
 title: Vonage CLI is v1.0.0
-description: Today marks a really proud moment for everyone here.
-Today, our Vonage CLI (Command Line Interface) is now v1.0.0.
-I honestly couldn't be happier with how things have gone so far, and I know they will only get better from here.
+description: Today, our Vonage CLI (Command Line Interface) is in v1.0.0.
+See new features and find out what happens to the Nexmo CLI.
 author: kellyjandrews
 published: false
 published_at: 2021-09-21T06:50:42.889Z